What is a Social Impact Bond?

 The purpose of social impact bonds goes beyond its financial component.
 The securities are intended to help align the interests of different entities – including governments, investors, social enterprises, and the general public – to develop effective solutions for public-sector problems.

-Although the security is called a bond, social impact bonds lack most of the features of conventional bonds.
-Social impact bonds feature a fixed term, but they do not offer a fixed rate of return to investors.
+Although the security is called a bond, they lack most of the features of conventional bonds.
+They feature a fixed term, but they do not offer a fixed rate of return to investors.
 Instead, the repayment of the bonds primarily depends on the success of the project that has been subsidized using the bonds.

 If a project is successful, the investors are repaid by the government using the savings that have been created by the project.
 However, if the project fails, the investors do not receive anything.
 Therefore, social impact bonds come with high risks for investors.